-For some people who are not used to travelling the airport can be very stressful, so read my handy hints below to get your holiday off to a great start.
+For some people who are not used to travelling the airport can be very stressful.
+Read my top airport tips below and get your holiday off to a great start.

 1. Weigh your luggage before you go!